 Harry Potter's sixth year at Hogwarts turns out to be quite the exciting year.
 First off is the arrival of a new teacher at Hogwarts, Horace Slughorn, who is a bit more useful to Harry than he realizes.
 Next, Harry obtains a Potions book which used to be belong to the very mysterious Half-Blood Prince.
 Harry finds that the Half-Blood Prince's ancient scribbles are written along the margins of almost every page, giving Harry advice on how to improve greatly on his Potions work, and also teaching him a few helpful (and dangerous) spells along the way.

 Sam Mendes is one of the most talented directors out there right now, though he has never managed to replicate the critical success of American Beauty (released almost a decade ago now), he has been very consistent over the years.
 This movie seems to be right up his ally, which is a drama involving dysfunctional Connecticut suburbanites.
 This adaptation of Richard Yates' classic novel reuniting Titanic's Leonardo DiCaprio and Kate Winslet, is likely to be up for numerous awards at the end of the year.
+Synopsis:

 April and Frank Wheeler are a young, thriving couple living with their two children in a Connecticut suburb in the mid-1950s.
 Their self-assured exterior masks a creeping frustration at their inability to feel fulfilled in their relationships or careers.
 Frank is mired in a well-paying but boring office job and April is a housewife still mourning the demise of her hoped-for acting career.
 Determined to identify themselves as superior to the mediocre sprawl of suburbanites who surround them, they decide to move to France where they will be better able to develop their true artistic sensibilities, free of the consumerist demands of capitalist America.
 As their relationship deteriorates into an endless cycle of squabbling, jealousy and recriminations, their trip and their dreams of self-fulfillment are thrown into jeopardy.

-.
+Joel and Ethan Coen are back just a year after their Oscar award winning film, No Country for Old Men, came out.
 The cast is absolutely killer, it has an assemble cast where Brad Pitt is their weakest link in terms of acting ability; very impressive.

 Synopsis: